Table of Contents

 The most sophisticated organisations approach ML risk management like mature investment houses: by converting unmanageable external uncertainties into manageable internal design parameters.
 This represents the practical application of engineering discipline to probabilistic systems.

-Model Drift and Performance Degradation: Managing Portfolio Decay
+Model Drift and Performance Degradation: System Calibration

 Modern explainability techniques provide systematic approaches to model interpretation at multiple levels: global explanations that describe overall model behaviour, local explanations that justify individual predictions, and counterfactual explanations that identify which inputs would need to change to alter outcomes.
 These tools convert model transparency from a binary compliance question into a spectrum of interpretability options matched to specific regulatory and business requirements.